seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

     printf("Active IRQ: %d\n", (int)(ARCH_NODE_STATE(x86KScurInterrupt) - IRQ_INT_OFFSET));
     }
     ```
-    Here you might need to filter out frequent interrupts like the clock and keyboard by adding them to the if condition (mine were 125 and 18).
-Now when running `ifconfig up` on the correctly configured interface the active IRQs will be printed:
+    Here, you might need to filter out frequent interrupts like the clock and keyboard by adding them to the if condition (mine were 125 and 18).
+Now, when running `ifconfig up` on the correctly configured interface, the active IRQs will be printed:
     ```c
     // Example output
     # ifconfig eth1 up
     Active IRQ 27 --> 27=0x1b and 0x1b+IRQ_INT_OFFSET(which is 0x20) = 0x3b = 59
     ```

-3. Then it was found that you can add multiple IRQ mappings to the same device (for these purposes) in camkes configuration, like this:
+3. Then it was found that you can add multiple IRQ mappings to the same device (for these purposes) in the camkes configuration, like this:
     ```c
     // Example output
     vm0.vm_irqs = [